Russia carries out military drills on disputed Kurile Islands

-“Units were scrambled as part of large-scale anti-landing drills ... (they) worked on coastal defense from possible sea or air attacks,” Interfax cited the press service for Russia’s Eastern Military District as saying.
+“Units were scrambled as part of large-scale anti-landing drills ... (they) worked on coastal defence from possible sea or air attacks,” Interfax cited the press service for Russia’s Eastern Military District as saying.

 Tokyo and Moscow have been involved in a decades-old dispute over islands north of Hokkaido, known as the Kuriles in Russia and referred to as the Northern Territories in Japan.